siemens/ix/packages/documentation/docs/controls/forms/_forms-behavior_styleguide.md

 Forms behavior refers to the way in which user input is handled and validated within a form.
 It plays a crucial role in providing a seamless and user-friendly experience for form interactions.

 ## Validation feedback
-When data is validated, a validation result is provided to guide users in correcting invalid data, convey a sense of security, warn about critical inputs, or inform about special features of an input.
+When data is validated, a validation result is provided to guide users to correct invalid data, convey a sense of security, warn about critical inputs or inform about special features of an input.

 We support 4 types of validation feedback:
 1. Valid